WORKING FOR THE PEOPLE - LOWERING COSTS FOR FAMILIES

 Social Security benefits are a lifeline for millions of Americans, keeping them and their families out of poverty.
 In 2013, Social Security kept over 22 million Americans out of poverty, including over a million children (under age 18), over 6 million adults (between the ages of 18 and 64), and nearly 15 million people ages 65 and older.
 More than 10 million older Americans depend on Social Security for the majority of their income.

 Mike also cosponsored the Supporting Older Americans Act of 2020, which reauthorizes the Older Americans Act and invests in important programs like Meals on Wheels.

-Seniors have paid into these programs for decades and we cannot let them down.
+Older Americans have paid into programs like Social Security and Medicare for decades and we cannot let them down.
 Mike will continue to be a vocal advocate for our seniors for as long as he serves in office.

 OPPOSING THE TOLL ROAD EXTENSION THROUGH SOUTH ORANGE COUNTY

 Mike and his family are longtime residents of South Orange County, and he has opposed the Toll Road Extension since the idea was first announced.

 In a statement to the Transportation Corridor Agencies (TCA) Board, Mike said, “I do believe that we need to mitigate traffic in the area.
 But I do not support any of the proposals for the Toll Road Extension.
 The Extension would encroach on existing communities, schools, and on protected open space.
 I think it’s really important that we come up with other creative solutions, particularly an expansion of public transit or perhaps arterial roads that can also help to alleviate traffic.
 I also want to make sure that we remain environmentally responsible and don’t impose too much harm to our local neighborhoods.”

 Following allegations of overspent and misused public funds by the TCA in 2019, Mike pushed Governor Gavin Newsom to make sure that ethical and transparency measures were in place to protect taxpayers.